jaredly/geometricart/Roadmap.md

+ok what's my angle.
+i'm apparently making a state management library as well. that operates on jsondiff++

+I want to be able to:

+-> run `useUpdate().pending.points[0].add(newPoint)`
+-> also batch operations probably...
+  -> does that just mean waiting a tick?
+  -> it might mean allowing `opThunks` or whatever that fill in the current value -> so that successive `.push`es do the thing what you want. so `useDiffState` would
+    accept `(base: T) => JsonDiffOp<T>` as well as `JsonDiffOp<T>`.
+    we'd have a `delayed.replace()` to parallel the `make.replace()` -> what about having explicit control over "groups of changes" so we know what should be undoable?
+    -> I think that would mean having a function to "flush()" manually, so everything that's queued would be considered an operation, and any new things are in their own batch.
+-> also have a `.push` for arrays that will fill in the current length ->

+...

 # Ok, let's talk supershapes.

 I think I want to be able to "draw supershapes" on top of the lines that exist.